-Father's Day: the children are to spend the day with the Father from 11.00 a.m. to 6.30 a.m. and are to be transported by the Mother.
+Father's Day: the children are to spend the day with the Father and are to be picked up by the Mother at 6:30pm

 Mother's Birthday: the children are to spend the day with the Mother.
 If the Mother's Birthday falls on a day where the Father customarily exercises access, access with the Father is to take place on another day.